City Manager's Office

 - Coordinate organizational development that supports the city’s vision, mission, and values.

+Ben joined the City of Boerne as the City Manager in 2020.
 He loves a good strategy that allows players to make game-winning plays and drives the whole team to succeed.
 By setting and meeting goals, Ben strongly believes in the capabilities of local government to impact the quality of life of communities.

-Mr. Thatcher grew up in a household that values the importance of public service with a father in city management, a brother who serves as a city attorney and former local city councilman, and three other brothers who work for local municipalities in North Texas.
+Ben grew up in a household that values the importance of public service with a father in city management, a brother who serves as a city attorney and former local city councilman, and three other brothers who work for local municipalities in North Texas.
 When not at work, he enjoys spending time with his wife and four children.